khramts/assocplots/README.md

 # Assocplots: a python package for static and interactive visualization of multiple-group GWAS results

+If you use this package please cite the following publication:
 Khramtsova, Ekaterina A., and Barbara E. Stranger.
 2016.
 “Assocplots: A Python Package for Static and Interactive Visualization of Multiple-Group GWAS Results.”
 Bioinformatics , October.
 Oxford Univ Press. [doi:10.1093/bioinformatics/btw641.](https://academic.oup.com/bioinformatics/article/33/3/432/2593901)

 ## Table of Contents: